Toufool/AutoSplit/build instructions.md

 - Microsoft Visual C++ 14.0 or greater may be required to build the executable.
 Get it with [Microsoft C++ Build Tools](https://visualstudio.microsoft.com/visual-cpp-build-tools/).

+### Linux

+- [Powershell](https://github.com/PowerShell/PowerShell/releases) is used to run all the scripts
+- You need to be part of the `input` and `tty` groups, as well as have permissions on a few files and folders.
+  If you are missing from either groups, the install script will take care of it on its first run, but you'll need to restart your session.

 ### All platforms

 - [Python](https://www.python.org/downloads/) 3.9+.